xxxxbrandieeee/close-reading-interface/README.md

 ## Frontend (`close-reading/`)

-### Study Procedure
+### Study Procedure (Pre-set)

-The interface walks participants through the following pages in order:
+The following is the pre-set procedure used in our study.

 | Page | Description |
 |------|-------------|